-Dandenong Ranges Alpaca Group was established in 2005 and has been meeting monthly every since.
+Dandenong Ranges Alpaca Group (DRAG) was established in 2005 and has been meeting monthly every since.

 Our informal get togethers are held on the first Tuesday of each month.
 We rotate going to each others farms and occasionally holding our meetings in local cafes etc. Going to different farms gives us all the opportunity to see other farm set ups and meet the alpacas and occasionally a goat, sheep, donkey or camel or two!!
 The meetings provide an excellent opportunity to catch up on all things alpaca in our region.
 One of the most important features of our group is the support given so freely, the friendship and the chance to chat openly about issues and problems we might have encountered on our properties.
 With some of the founding members still attending there is so much experience which is eagerly shared by all.